 Completion of baseline eddy current examination of new SG tubes, if applicable

-Review activities associated with lifting and rigging preparations and procedures for rigging and heavy lifting including any required crane and rigging inspections, testing, equipment modifications, lay-down area preparations, and training.
+Review activities associated with lifting and rigging: preparations and procedures for rigging and heavy lifting including any required crane and rigging inspections, testing, equipment modifications, lay-down area preparations, and training of personnel.

 Observe portions of old and new SG cutting, movement, and reconnection inside and outside containment including cutting pipe connections, supports, installation of the temporary restraints, lifting, lowering, position changes, transfer, and transportation.